- What challenges will your supply chain face in the year ahead?

 You can create a SWOT Analysis on your own, or with input from your team.
-As you do, you’ll notice that the items on the left of the SWOT Analysis chart are basically “good,” and the items on the right are basically “bad.”
-You’ll also notice that the items on the top of the chart are “internal” to the company, and the items on the bottom are “external.’
+As you do, you’ll notice the items on the left are basically “good,” and the items on the right are “bad”.
+You’ll see the items on the top are “internal” to the company, and the bottom items are “external.’

 Preparing Value Propositions

-The great thing about SWOT Analysis is that it provides the foundation for creating a focused, forward-looking supply chain strategy.
-And it helps you strengthen the pitch for investment opportunities by creating a solid value proposition for each of them.
+The great thing about a SWOT Analysis is that it provides the foundation for creating a focused, forward-looking supply chain technology strategy.
+It also helps you strengthen the pitch for investment opportunities by creating a solid value proposition for each of them.

-Just take a look at the items on the right side of the SWOT chart and then ask, “What could we do to mitigate or eliminate these Weaknesses and Threats?”
+Look at the items on the right of the chart and ask, “What could we do to mitigate or eliminate these Weaknesses and Threats?”
 Your answers to that question should all be added to your SWOT as opportunities.

-As you do this, you’ll often discover synergies, because some of the opportunities can help to mitigate several different weaknesses or threats.
-For example, implementing technology like GPS tracking that improves the in-transit visibility of inbound shipments could simultaneously provide faster response times to disruptions, better metrics for carrier performance, and improvements in inventory management.
+You’ll often discover synergies because some of the opportunities can help mitigate several weaknesses or threats.
+For example, implementing technology like GPS tracking that improves the in-transit visibility of inbound shipments could simultaneously provide faster response times to disruptions, as well as better metrics for carrier performance, and improvements in inventory management.

-You may also notice that some of your opportunities start to overlap or converge.
-Going back to our example, GPS technologies might need to be combined with a cloud-based transportation management system, and an artificial intelligence processing engine.
-That convergence makes it easier to see how technologies need to be bundled in order to provide solutions that will be valuable for your business.
+You may also notice some of your opportunities start to overlap or converge.
+Going back to our example, GPS technologies might need to be combined with a cloud-based TMS, and artificial intelligence processing engine.
+This would make it easier to see how technologies need to be bundled to provide valuable solutions.

-Next, we need to create value propositions.
+Next, we need to create value propositions in your supply chain technology strategy.
 Your value propositions should clearly explain the benefits that you expect from each opportunity.
 Synergies and convergence help you strengthen the value proposition for each investment opportunity.
-Then, once you have a clear perspective on the impact an opportunity could have, you can frame the value proposition as a sentence:
+Once you have a clear perspective on the impact an opportunity could have, you can frame the value proposition as a sentence.